alokyadav9045/alokyadav9045/README.md

 - 👋 Hi, I’m @alokyadav
 - 👀 I’m interested in Mern stack development
 - 🌱 I’m currently learning frontend development
--    and i want to be a software development
+-    and i want to be a software developer

 <!---
 alokyadav9045/alokyadav9045 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.